We may earn income from links in this post. Please read this Disclosure for details.

 If you’re more interested in renting, I spotted homes from as low as $600 a month.

 The only downside?
 Be forewarned that Valladolid can get very warm.
 The Average High Temperature ranges from 29 C to 34 C ( 84 F to 93 F) annually and although I did notice it cooled off considerably in the early evening, the climate is hot and humid.
 For us, when the sun reached its peak at midday, we’d hop in a taxi rather than walk and never paid more than 30 pesos (around 1.50 USD) for a ride.

-You can easily catch the ADO bus to Valladolid from Merida, Playa del Carmen, Cancun or Tulum.
+You can easily catch the ADO bus to Valladolid Mexico from Merida, Playa del Carmen, Cancun or Tulum.
 In Playa del Carmen, the buses depart from the Terminal de Autobuses ADO Playa del Carmen Alterna located on 20 Avenida Norte near Walmart and the Municipal Plaza.
 If you purchase your ticket several weeks in advance you can save up 40% off the price of your ticket and avoid getting a seat at the back of the bus near the washroom.
-We bought our ticket last minute which meant we paid almost as much for a bus ticket to Valladolid as we did for a trip to Merida, a journey that’s twice the distance.

 Tourist Office of Valladolid: The official tourist office is located on the east side of main plaza

-Yucatan Tourism: You can also get information for planning a trip on the Official Mundo Maya Yucatan travel website.
+Yucatan Tourism: You can also get information for planning a trip on official Yucatan Travel and Mundo Maya Yucatan travel websites.

-Looking for more ideas on Mexico’s best cities to visit or places to consider for retirees, expats, artists and digital nomads in Mexico and the Caribbean?
+Looking for more ideas on Mexico’s best cities to visit?
+Or looking for places to consider for retirees, expats, artists and digital nomads in Mexico and the Caribbean?
 Check out these popular posts:

 Save to Pinterest!